Jack Crowley hits the right notes to get Ireland back on song in Six Nations opener

 Ireland dared not let France rally, ensuring that it was they that hit the ground running out of the interval.
 With impressive lock McCarthy leading a forceful front-five effort, momentum was gathered inside the home 22.
 Doris, such a smart operator, picked and passed to ensure continued impetus, leaving Calvin Nash with the simple job of catching and grounding.

 Ronan Kelleher was a second buried beneficiary late on and it was the Irish fans providing aural accompaniment at full-time.
-With their new choral conductor Crowley close to word perfect, Farrell’s men are certainly back in tune.
+With their new choral conductor Crowley close to note-perfect, Farrell’s men are certainly back in tune.

 Join our commenting forum